rachel170/tp/docs/DeveloperGuide.md

 **How the architecture components interact with each other**

-The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `addDeck Singapore`.
+The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `addDeck n/Singapore`.

 ![ArchitectureSequenceDiagram](images/ArchitectureSequenceDiagramUpdated.png)